hammyau/ODFExplorer/single.md

 ### Process the document

-To process the document, from the main screen click on the \"Select and set options\"
+To process the document, from the main screen click on the "Select and set options"

 Enter a comment maybe.
 And via the green Choose button and the corresponing file chooser select your file.